Robocode Tank Royale DocsRobocode Tank Royale Docs

 Viewing the bot events

-The Events tab of the bot console shows all events occurring for the bot, which used for, e.g., debugging your bot.
+The Events tab shows all bot events for debugging purposes:

 Bot Console